Cleafy/sxkdvm/README.md

     docker run --device /dev/kvm:/dev/kvm -v $PWD/backing:/backing -p 2222:2222 -p 5900:5900 -p 5800:5800 cleafy/sxkdvm

-To persist the change add export the snapshot storage somewhere with `-v $PWD/snapshot:/snapshot`.
+To persist the changes export the snapshot storage somewhere with `-v $PWD/snapshot:/snapshot`.

 # Exposed Ports

 This VM exposes an ssh connection at `2222` and a VNC server at `5900,5800` ports.

-It is possible to access the VM with:
+It is possible to access the VM with the following command:

     ssh appleuser@localhost -p 2222